What is a Felony Conviction in the United States?

 What is the Most Common Felony?

 The most common felony is drug-related.
 This could be something like cultivating a pot farm in a state where it is illegal or distributing with the intent to sell near a school.
-Unfortunately, a significant majority of people behind bars are there because of a drug-related charges.
+Unfortunately, a significant majority of people behind bars are there because of drug-related charges.

 How Do You Determine the Penalties for a Felony Crime?

-In general, a first-degree felony is usually defined as any crime where the sentence could be more than 20 years in prison or the death penalty (if applicable).
-Second-degree felonies generally carry sentences ranging between 10 and 25 years in jail, while third-degree felonies have sentences between five and 15 years in prison.
+• A first-degree felony is usually defined as any crime where the sentence could be more than 20 years in prison or the death penalty (if applicable).

 Conclusion